-- Best practice environmental management should be incorporated into the planning and undertaking of road management activities. - People involved in road management should be trained to protect the environment. - Communication and consultation should be undertaken with stakeholders. - Road management actions should comply with relevant laws that relate to the environment.
+- Best practice environmental management should be incorporated into the planning and undertaking of road management activities. - The maintenance of a safe road system should be balanced with good environmental outcomes. - People involved in road management should be trained to protect the environment. - Communication and consultation should be undertaken with stakeholders. - Road management actions should comply with relevant laws that relate to the environment.